 Linda Favero, Assistant Dean of Students and Career Services

 The Vice Provost for Portland is part of the Office of the Provost and Academic Affairs, and leads the academic and administrative portfolio of UO Portland.
 This includes the UO Portland vision and strategy, support of academic programs and student initiatives, and oversight of event services, facility management, and technology services.
 The office collaborates with other departments to ensure engagement with external constituencies in Portland, while facilitating effective communication for faculty, staff, students, and the broader community.

 Ellen Herman, Codirector and Professor of History

 The Wayne Morse Center for Law and Politics encourages civic engagement, inspires civil dialogue, and trains future leaders by bringing students, scholars, activists, and policymakers together to discuss important public issues.
-The Center carries on the fighting spirit and political independence of Wayne Morse, who served in the U.S. Senate from 1944 until 1969, by promoting education and research to advance democracy.
+The Center carries on the fighting spirit and political independence of Wayne Morse, who served in the United States Senate from 1944 until 1969, by promoting education and research to advance democracy.
 We organize public programs related to broad themes of inquiry and administer programs that offer:

-- grants to support faculty research
+- Grants to support faculty research

-- grants to support graduate student research
+- Grants to support graduate student research

-- project grants to support university faculty and departments, student organizations, and community organizations
+- Project grants to support university faculty and departments, student organizations, and community organizations

-- fellowship programs for undergraduates and law students interested in politics, policy, and activism
+- Fellowship programs for undergraduates and law students interested in politics, policy, and activism